marekzmyslowski/libfiowrapper/README.md

 make debug
 ```

-The examples are available inside the ./example directory.
-To build:
+The demo applications are available inside the ```./examples``` directory.
+To build them just run:
 ```
-cd ./examples
+cd ./examples/demo
 make
 ```

-## Running Examples
+## Running Demo Apps
-The example directory, after build, will containe 3 application:
+The examples\demo directory, after build, will containe 3 application:
 - info-demo - this application is just compailed with the clang.
 - file-fuzz-demo - this application is compiled with afl-clang-fast.
 It can be used to run fuzzing with simple input file.
+- per-fuzz-demo - this application is compiled with simple persistent mode.
-- mem-fuzz-demo - this applicaiton is compiled with persistend memory mode with the libfiowrapper library to hook all the f* stdio functions.
+- mem-fuzz-demo - this applicaiton is compiled with persistend mode with shared memory with the libfiowrapper library to hook all the f* stdio functions.

 To collect information:
 ```